keyboardDrummer/keyboardDrummer.github.io/_posts/2021-3-21-privatizedEducation.md

 # Proposal
 Privatizing free education can be done by letting the government sell an education contract.
 Such a contract is tied to a specific person, who we'll call the student.
 Whomever owns the contract is given some payout each year that depends on the student's income.
 Owning the contract thus means you're incentivized to help the student get a great career, which you can do by educating them.

-The above approach raises a number of questions that we need to address:
+The above approach raises a number of questions:
 - How do we ensure students are educated equally?
 <!-- - How do we provide broad education not just focused on future income? -->
 - How do we balance the needs of government, parents and student?